kmatassa/sample-server/README.md

       - use a fixed size thread pool to service each request
         - within a request, service either just 1 or multiple HTTP requests based on keep-alive

-This seems to work both either in standalone mode where one manually hits the server as described above, or as part of the test suite where the suite initializes first with spinning up the server and then subsequently running tests.
+This supports both cases where the application is being run in standalone mode where one manually hits the server as described above, or as part of the test suite where the test suite initializes by starting the server and follows this by executing the suite.

 ## Shortcuts